iamlanjt/VelvetLanguage/README.md

 Lexical analysis, parsing, and interpretation are all hand-written features, and no intermediary tools are used.

+# How to run example
+`cargo run`, assuming you are on the latest version of Rust/Cargo Example is located in `./src/testFile.vel` and is hard-coded in the current version.

 # The perfect theoretical Velvet example
 ```vel
 // Mutable binding of 0 as an i32 to "my_counter"